mkubera/bc_computing_stash/tutorials/html.md

 ### Typical structure of HTML document

 Feel free to copy/paste it, and use as a skeleton for your web pages.
+This template makes two assumptions:
+1. Your main CSS file has this path: `css/main.css`
+2. Your main JS file has this path: `js/main.js`

 ```
 <!DOCTYPE html>